-The Minority Business Development Agency’s network of MBDA Business Centers are staffed with experienced and highly qualified professionals, ready to help you strengthen, develop and grow your business.
+The Minority Business Development Agency’s network of MBDA Business Centers is staffed with experienced and highly qualified professionals, ready to help you strengthen, develop and grow your business.

 Need more?
-Visit you nearest MBDA Business Center to meet with an business development expert.
+Visit your nearest MBDA Business Center to meet with a business development expert.

 We are a nation of innovators.
 As our country evolves so does the need to create alternative approaches to solving problems.
 Innovation is essential to ensure we can continue to improve our quality of life.
 As businesses continue to progress, understanding innovation categories can be beneficial to the creative process and can reveal how your ideas might fit into the overall future of your business.

 Traditionally, when we hear innovation, inherently we think technology, but innovation transcends our basic understanding of technology.
 If technology is the product, innovation is the process.
 The most successful companies are constantly innovating, evolving, and perfecting.
 Industries like 3D printing, just-in-time manufacturing, microfinancing, crowdsourcing, and others, create ways to achieve results that are redefining innovation in their respective industries.
 The national network of MBDA Business Centers understands the value of innovation to grow your business.

 Webinar: Identifying Innovation Opportunities for Sustainable Business Growth